fbu-aad/FBU-AAD-team-project/README.md

 Future Features:
-* more ways for the user to view their personal impact like a map that displays connections between them and all of the charities they've donated to, statistics about their donation history
+* more ways for the user to view their personal impact like a map that displays connections between them and all of the charities they've donated to, statistics about their donation history, and more concrete view of their impact
 * ability to add friends and see them on the map as well
 * ability to see a profile page and update their profile picture
 * subscription to automated regular donations